ethereumjs/ethereumjs-monorepo/packages/trie/UPGRADING.md

 ## From v4 to v5

-Upgrading from v4 to v5 is relatively straightforward.

-### SecureTrie as an Option
+### Options

+The 5.0.0 release comes with a variety of new options, some of them replacing old behaviours or classes.

+#### `CheckpointTrie` is now the default

+The `CheckpointTrie` has been deprecated in favour of making it a default behaviour.
+Every `Trie` instance now comes with checkpointing behaviour out of the box.

+#### `SecureTrie` is now an option

-In v5 the `SecureTrie` class has been removed in favor of a simple constructor option `useHashedKeys` - defaulting to `false` in the base `Trie` implementation.
+In v5 the `SecureTrie` class has been deprecated in favour of the constructor option `useHashedKeys` - defaulting to `false`.
 This reduces the level of inheritance dependencies (in the old structure it was e.g. not possible to create a secure trie without the checkpoint functionality, which are logically completely unrelated) and frees things up for future design changes and additions.
 Updating is pretty much straight-forward:

 ```typescript
 const trie = new SecureTrie() // old